joshzarb/WebScrapper/README.md

 **Configuration:** The program currently connects to a local MySQL database with the default username and password.
 If you need to connect to a different database, you will need to modify the getConnection method in the WebScraper class.

-**License:** This code is provided under the MIT License.
-You are free to use, modify, and distribute the code as long as you include the original license text in your distribution.